 - A student cannot take 4 courses that carry .25 units and have those "count" for one course.

-- A student may take 2 (two) classes outside of Divinity during their enrollment without permission.
+- Students in residential programs may take 2 (two) classes outside of Divinity during their enrollment without permission.
 We do not consider classes in the Religious Studies Department to be outside of Divinity.

 - All classes outside of Divinity must be at the 500 level or higher.
 If you are considering a class at Fuqua, Law School, Sanford, or through the Inter-institutional enrollment policy, you will need to consult the specific school for course offerings and enrollment expectations.